Wildlife Photography on the Cooley Peninsula with Enda Flynn

 The Wildlife of the Cooley Peninsula

-The Cooley peninsula is in county Louth,on the east coast of Ireland, just over 1 hours drive from both Dublin and Belfast.
+The Cooley peninsula is in County Louth, on the east coast of Ireland, just over 1 hours drive from both Dublin and Belfast.
 It is an area of outstanding beauty and steeped in history.
-The mountains and hills dominate the area with many forestry plantations with Carlingford lough and the Irish sea bordering the area.
-Because of the many different types of wild habitat, in such a small area, its not surprising that it holds a wide range of biodiversity making it an ideal base for some natural history photography.
+The mountains and hills dominate the area with many forestry plantations with Carlingford Lough and the Irish sea bordering the area.
+Because of the many different types of wild habitat, in such a small area, it’s not surprising that it holds a wide range of biodiversity making it an ideal base for some natural history photography.
 Native mammals include Fox, Badger, Stoat, Irish mountain hare, Pine marten, otter and red squirrel.
-While some of the noteworthy birds include; Buzzard, Jay, Cuckoo, long eared owl, Woodcock, Raven, Merlin, Peregrine falcon and Crossbill.
-Notable butterflies and moths include emperor moth, fox moth, elephant hawkmoth, poplar hawkmoth, green hairstreak, small copper, wall brown, silver washed fritillary, dark green fritillary, holly blue and small heath.
-Notable damsel and dragonflies include: Keeled skimmer, common hawker, Black darter, Emerald damselfly, 4 spotted chaser and Emperor dragonfly.
-During the winter many migrant birds arrive to escape the harsh weather further north expect; Brambling, Twite, Fieldfare, Redwing, Whooper swan, Pale bellied brent geese, Snow bunting, waxwing and many more.
+While some of the noteworthy birds include; Buzzard, Jay, Cuckoo, long-eared owl, Woodcock, Raven, Merlin, Peregrine falcon and Crossbill.
+Notable butterflies and moths include emperor moth, fox moth, elephant hawkmoth, poplar hawkmoth, green hairstreak, small copper, wall brown, silver-washed fritillary, dark green fritillary, holly blue and small heath.
+Notable damsel and dragonflies include Keeled skimmer, common hawker, Black Darter, Emerald damselfly, 4 spotted chaser and Emperor dragonfly.
+During the winter many migrant birds arrive to escape the harsh weather further north expect; Brambling, Twite, Fieldfare, Redwing, Whooper swan, Pale-bellied brent geese, Snow bunting, waxwing and much more.

 All images copyright of Enda Flynn and were taken in the Cooley peninsula.